Adamkleo/project-management-app/backend/README.md

 ---

-## 🔍 Notes
+## Notes and Improvements

 - The database must be created using the provided SQL script.
-- Table creation is handled manually; Hibernate does not auto-generate schema.
-- IDs are auto-incremented via MySQL (`AUTO_INCREMENT`).
+Check if it is possible to have it created in a different way.
+- Unit tests

 ---

-## 🚀 Run the Backend
+## Run the Backend

 ```bash
 mvn spring-boot:run